michaelessiet/quickswap-sdk/README.md

   // you can pass in the provider url as well if you want
   // providerUrl: YOUR_PROVIDER_URL,
   chainId: ChainId.MAINNET,
+  // the kind of transaction that should be carried out
+  tradePath: TradePath.ethToErc20
 });

 // now to create the factory you just do